|Subject Leader||Mr S. Capel|

 |Please click here for a full staff list|

-Media studies can lead to a wide range of careers including Marketing, Sales and Advertising, Broadcast Media and Performing Arts, Journalist and Publishing, and Leisure, Sport and Tourism.
+Media studies will develop our students in many positive ways and can lead to a wide range of careers including Marketing, Sales and Advertising, Broadcast Media and Performing Arts, Journalist and Publishing, and Leisure, Sport and Tourism.

+Mayfield School’s Media department is made up of dedicated, collaborative and bold staff who are proud to be members of the Mayfield media community.
 In addition to more traditional means of teaching, in Media Studies we value active learning strategies such as group planning, discussion and cooperation around practical projects.
 For example, student video projects can be a powerful learning experience.
-Research and case study work further engenders independent and creative thought.
+Research and case study work further develops independent and creative thought.
 These are valuable assets that students will take forward with them into higher education and the workplace.

-Support after school is consistently given in order to maintain the very positive results that we have achieved in all our courses.
-Mixed ability teaching has enabled all students to work together and learn from each other.
+For our subject classes, support after school is consistently given in order to maintain the very positive results that we have achieved in all our courses.
+Mixed ability teaching is delivered so that it caters to each student's needs and consequently enables all students to work together and learn from each other.

 In Key Stage 4 and Key Stage 5 home learning is frequent and students are expected to continue work independently.
 Students studying a particular film genre, are encouraged to watch other films within this genre in their own time in order to support their learning.